England slump to defeat in first Ashes Test

 Now they are 1-0 up and surely contemplating repeating the hammerings dished out on three of England's last four tours down under.

-Cummins marked his captaincy bow with seven wickets, Travis Head repaid his selection with 152 and Alex Carey, making his debut behind the stumps as Paine's replacement, took eight catches.
+Cummins marked his captaincy bow with seven wickets, Travis Head repaid his selection with 152 and Paine's replacement Alex Carey took eight catches behind the stumps, a record for a Test debutant.

 One concern for Australia will be the fitness of Warner, who was struck in the ribs while batting in the first innings and subsequently did not field or bat in the second.